timmueller0/data_projects_misc/projects/stock_market_trading/README.md

 For now, the separate files are available here, without much explanation.

 This is what happens (or is supposed to happen) in each file:
--` Stock market data - scrape components.py` - In order to download the stockmarket data, we first need the full list of stocks included in the S&P 500.
+- `Stock market data - scrape components.py` - In order to download the stockmarket data, we first need the full list of stocks included in the S&P 500.
 In this file we scrape the data from the English Wikipedia page to put that list together.
 - `Stock market data - get quotes.py` - We download historical data from Yahoo Finance using the `yfinance` package.
 - `Stock market data - clean and stack.py` - In this part we combine the data into a stacked form and calculate the day to day growth for each stock.
 - `Stock market data - calculate avg performance.py`- We now create some benchmarks about the performance of individual stocks.